-The intentions of Satan’s were failed because Ibrahim did not change his mind and his son was also ready to be sacrificed.
+The intentions of Satan failed because Ibrahim did not change his mind and his son was also ready to be sacrificed.
 Ibrahim was having full faith in God and his son was having full faith in his father.
 As soon as Ibrahim tried to kill his son, god interrupted in between and stated he was just checking his faith in God and then provided a ram for the scarification process.
 During this festival, Muslims execute an animal to remind the sacrifice of Ibrahim.
 For the first time, Eid al-Fitr was celebrated on the first day of the 10th month according to the Islamic calendar and Eid al-Adha was celebrated on the 10th day of the final month of the Islamic calendar.
 In the Islamic calendar, the dates are based on the calculation of lunar phases.

 Celebrations of Eid al-Fitr are done by preparing sweet dishes at home.
 People greet each other ‘Eid Mubarak’ by hugging each other in formal white clothes, signifying the brotherhood community bond of Islamic people.
 Special morning prayers are performed by the Muslim religious community and a whole lot of Islamic people.
 All these celebrations take place for a maximum duration of three days.
-Peoples seek forgiveness for their mistakes to others and Allah and also forgive others for their mistakes.
+Peoples seek forgiveness for their mistakes from others and Allah and also forgive others for their mistakes.